DISCERNING READERS

 There are tens of thousands who have (and still are) experiencing IBM’s age-discrimination in its firing practices.
 Today, they can’t call IBM on these practices for fear that when they apply for a new job, this will come back to haunt them.

-Image of a CV application.
+Image of a Resume or CV application.

 Wouldn't comments that are "anonymous but verified" be helpful?